We’ve really begun to settle in to life in Muyenzi these

 2 boxes of matches

-3 packages of biscuits (perfect snack with peanut butter! and 3 packages lasts us two weeks)
+3 packages of biscuits (perfect snack with peanut butter!

 2 small packages of laundry detergent